Peter Høj: Controversy with Drew Pavlou

 Høj also had to deal with the controversy surrounding student Drew Pavlou, who organised many rallies supporting Hong Kong against China, and protests of UQ’s financial ties with China via the Confucius Institute.
 Drew was originally suspended for serious misconduct for two years.
 However, the university reduced it to a semester after an appeal to the university's Senate Disciplinary Appeals Committee (SDAC).
-The University of Queensland was severely criticized by Liberal and National MP’s such as Dave Sharma and Matt Canavan who said that this incident “only fuelled claims that UQ was pro-China before it is pro-student".
-Current affairs program 60 Minutes conducted an investigation on the incident causing Høj to make a statement via email that reiterated there were no foreign influence on decisions made at the university or impact the freedom of speech on campus.
+The University of Queensland was severely criticised by Liberal and National MP’s such as Dave Sharma and Matt Canavan who said that this incident “only fuelled claims that UQ was pro-China before it is pro-student".
+Current affairs program 60 Minutes conducted an investigation on the incident causing Høj to make a statement via email that reiterated there had been no foreign influence on decisions made at the university or impact on the freedom of speech on campus.

 He retired from his position as Vice-Chancellor and President at the University of Queensland on 31 July 2020 after having announced his resignation in May 2019.
 He was replaced by Deborah Terry.

-Notable Published Works
+Notable published works

 Peter Høj has published a number of journal articles.
 These include but are not limited to: